mbbill/undotree/README.md

  1. Run vim, and the log will automatically be appended to the file, and you may watch it using `tail`:
     * `$tail -F ~/undotree_debug.log`
  1. If you want to disable debug, just delete that file.

-### Alternatives
-Someone asked me about the difference with [Gundo](https://bitbucket.org/sjl/gundo.vim/), here is a list of differences, or advantages.
- 1. Pure vimscript implementation and no 3rd-party libraries(like python) is needed, don't worry about performance, it's not such a big deal for vim to handle this.
-The only dependency is the 'diff' tool which always shipped with vim and even without 'diff' you still can use most of the features of this script.
- 1. Realtime updated undo tree.
-Once you make changes, the undo tree will be updated simultaneously.
- 1. Several useful marks, like current changeset, next redo changeset, saved changeset, etc.
- 1. Toggle between relative timestamp and absolute timestamp.
- 1. Realtime updated undo window.
- 1. Ability to clear undo history.
- 1. More customizable.

 ### License
 **BSD**